datasciencediscovery/NLP_Text_Classification/README.md

 # Details
 A break down of the code and a run through of the methodology used are available in the following [blog]().
+*Code:*
++ quora-nlp-data-exploration: Contains the code regarding the data exploration and some visualizations.
++ quora-nlp-text-classification-v1: Contains all the steps involved from text cleaning to feature generation and model selection/evaluation.

 ## About Us
 Data science discovery is a step on the path of your data science journey.
 Please follow us on [LinkedIn](https://www.linkedin.com/company/data-science-discovery/) to stay updated.